pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 * The prover generates a Challenge-Response signature over a challenge consisting of the following CRLF-terminated records:
     * The HTTP request line in case-normalised form, e.g. `GET / HTTP/1.1`.
     * The `Host` HTTP header of the request.
-    * A `WWW-Authenticate` HTTP header with the value `PGAP realm="simple"` or `PGAP realm="session"`.
+    * A `WWW-Authenticate` HTTP header with the value `PGAP t="simple"` or `PGAP t="session"`.
-* The prover encodes the authentication credentials in the form `PGAP <base-64-encoded-signature-packet>`.
+* The prover encodes the authentication credentials in the form `PGAP b=<base-64-encoded-signature-packet>`.
-* If the PGAP realm is `simple`:
+* If the PGAP type is `simple`:
-    * The prover submits the encoded credentials in the `Authentication` header of an HTTP request for the desired resource.
+    * The prover submits the encoded credentials in the `Authorization` header of an HTTP request for the desired resource.
-* If the PGAP realm is `session`:
+* If the PGAP type is `session`:
-    * The prover submits the encoded credentials in the `Authentication` header of an HTTP POST request to the well-known endpoint `/.well-known/openpgp/login` on the remote service.
+    * The prover submits the encoded credentials in the `Authorization` header of an HTTP POST request to the well-known endpoint `/.well-known/openpgp/login` on the remote service.

-If session authentication is successful, subsequest requests supply `PGAP ~<base-64-encoded-signature-digest>` in the `Authentication` header.
+If session authentication is successful, subsequest requests supply `PGAP sh=<base-64-encoded-signature-digest>` in the `Authorization` header.
 The digest is calculated over the binary signature packet (including framing), and the hash algorithm used MUST be the same as the one used in the signature packet.
 This saves bandwidth and CPU, particularly with post-quantum signature algorithms.